19th CENTURY PHOTOGRAPHERS - PAGE 1

 Some Peridis and Geogiladakis images, as they become available.
 Click on each thumbnail for the larger version that appears elsewhere (or hopefully will soon appear elsewhere) in these total pages.
 Soon, maybe, some images just by Peridis.

 P. (Pascal) Sébah was a Turkish photographer, active during the period of 1856-1900.

 Now the purpose of this page is to provide the visitor with such biographical data about each photographer as I can locate.
 Re Sébah it would seem that there already are two comprehensive and informative web pages and both of them state that their accounts are based upon a 1999 volume by Engin Özendes entitled 'From Sébah & Joiallier to Foto Sabah: Orientalism in Photography'.
 Engin would seem to have her own most extensive website, (English version is here) and a puzzle to me is that while she refers to her many books, she does not refer, that I can see, to that particular title.
+It does now, however.

 The two pages are very similar.
 The American College of Greece (ACG ART) page seems to be complete with proper accents on the words and names, however.
 But I give you the second link also, since I do not know who wrote the basic texts.